legunov/hello-world/README.md

 # hello-world
-Repository for my learning GitHub
+Repository for my GitHub learning

+This is my first expirience with GitHub.
+I hope we will together forever.